xiashtra/cactbot/docs/TimelineGuide.md

 79.3 "Uplift 2?" #Ability { id: "7935", source: "Hephaistos" }
 81.5 "Uplift 3?" #Ability { id: "7935", source: "Hephaistos" }
 83.6 "Uplift 4?" #Ability { id: "7935", source: "Hephaistos" }
+#cactbot-timeline-lint-enable-sync-order
 ```

 Note: this old timeline does not use `forcejump` or `label` but should!
+Note 2: This is an example of when and how `#cactbot-timeline-lint...`
+should be used to disable sync order linting.
+Otherwise, this timeline file would fail validation when added to the repo due to the
+out-of-order sync times.

 `794C` and `794B` are the first abilities that differ between the two branches
 and so are used as the jumping point with a large `window` (just in case)